sayus2884/ops/developers/CODING_STANDARDS.md

 ## Error Handling

-  - Error messags must be uniquly identifiable so the root cause in code can be traced.
+  - Error messages must be uniquely identifiable so the root cause in code can be traced.
 They should contain unique text.

   - The developer must differentiate between failures of our system and failures of other systems, because they are handled very differently.